sidgan/nasaweb/backend/constellations/README.md

 This repository contains the program (link).
 This is a python program that iterates over the constellation data to generate a set of plots and data points suitable for the CAMS project.

-This program contains has been designed to consist of a set of easy-to-modify python functions.
+This program has been designed to consist of a set of easy-to-modify python functions.

 ***
 ## Requirements